samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

       Enter gateway IPv4 (ex.
 91.109.25.94)

 -  Finally reboot by entering `10` and get proper TrueNas IP and use it to access TrueNas interface.
+-  Open the IP in browser and use 'root' as username
  ## Export OVA of VM
     1. Download OVA tool
     2. Shut down the machine